cpjeslot/kaabar-jwt/README.md

 Kaabar JWT Auth Extension
 =========================
-PHP JWT (JSON Web Token) is a library that allows developers to create and validate JWTs (JSON Web Tokens) in PHP.
-A JWT is a compact, URL-safe way to represent claims that can be transferred between two parties.
-It is typically used to securely transmit information between a server and a client, such as an API request or a user login session.
-The PHP JWT library provides functions for creating JWTs with a variety of options, including custom claims and algorithms for signing and verifying the JWT.
-It also includes support for common JWT libraries such as JWT-PHP and firebase/php-jwt.
-One of the benefits of using JWTs with PHP is that they can be easily integrated into web applications and APIs.
-They allow for secure communication between the server and client without the need for storing session data on the server, making them ideal for stateless applications.
-Overall, PHP JWT is a useful tool for developers looking to implement JWT authentication and authorization in their PHP projects.
+The Yii2 JWT extension is a tool for implementing JWT (JSON Web Token) authentication in Yii2 applications.
+It allows developers to create APIs that require authentication and authorization, ensuring that only authorized users can access certain resources.
+The extension provides a simple and flexible way to implement JWT authentication in Yii2, using the JWT library and following the JWT specification.
+It includes support for creating and verifying JWT tokens, as well as handling token expiration and refresh.
+The Yii2 JWT extension can be easily integrated into any Yii2 application, making it a powerful tool for API authentication and authorization.

 The preferred way to install this extension is through [composer](http://getcomposer.org/download/).